EwoutH/urban-self-driving-effects/paper/paper.md

 Figure 4.1 shows how the scenario and policy variables will influence the system.
 The scenario variables will influence the number of AV cars generated, the frequency with which travelers plan trips, the AV costs and the travelers value of time when using an AV.
 The policy variables will influence the AV price and the maximum allowed speeds.

 ## 4.1 Scenario analysis
+To answer subquestions B and C, a systematic exploration of key uncertainties was needed.
+A full-factorial design was chosen over alternatives like Monte Carlo or Latin Hypercube sampling for several reasons.
+First, factorial designs enable systematic exploration of interactions between variables while maintaining interpretability - each scenario represents a clear combination of parameter values that can be directly compared to others.
+Second, the logarithmic spacing of certain variables (particularly costs) allows exploration of non-linear effects that might be missed with uniform sampling.
+Third, the relatively small number of levels per variable (3-4) made a full factorial computationally feasible while still capturing the variations of interest.
+Future research may expand on this by either exploring interesting areas in this space in higher resolution (to find thresholds) or outside it (to explore extreme value scenarios).

-To answer subquestions B and C, a wide variety of uncertainties were explored.
-The scenario analysis employed a full-factorial design exploring four key uncertainties:
+The scenario analysis explored four key uncertainties:

 1. AV Cost Factor (4 levels: 1.0, 0.5, 0.25, 0.125)
    - Relative cost of using AVs compared to current Waymo prices